-As we continue on our journey, we are aware of the increasing pressures on young people and of the potential impact on their mental health - this is an area where we seek to improve both awareness and the supports in place for all young people as well as for those affected by mental health issues.
+As we continue on our journey, we will promote the positive health and wellbeing of young people, parents/carers and staff.
 We continue to improve and develop the curriculum, looking particularly at our partnerships with employers and training providers to enhance provision for young people not intending to enter Higher Education.
 We are seeking to help young people identify, develop, practise and apply a range of skills to improve their learning, enhance their employability and better prepare them for life beyond school.
 We also seek to improve the ways we assess and record pupil progress so that our assessment decisions and the resulting feedback are robust and consistent - as a result reports to parents should also become more meaningful.
-In order to take full advantage of the technology most readily available to our young people, we are implementing a policy that promotes responsible use of their own handheld devices.